adamdsmith/MABM/README.md

 The MABM package requires you to have [R](https://www.r-project.org/) (\>= 3.2.1) installed on your computer as well as [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 Both will require administrative priveleges but the installation of packages after this initial install will not.

-With R and Rtools installed, install and load the MABM package to access its functionality:
+With R and Rtools installed, it's simple to install and load the MABM package to access its functionality.

-    install.packages("devtools") # Only the first time
-    library("devtools")
-    install_github("adamdsmith/MABM") # Only the first time

-**Use `readr 0.1.1` package: The current version of `readr` package has introduced a bug into one of its functions used by `MABM`.
-Thus, we need to make sure that an older version of `readr` is installed until this is fixed.**
+**NOTE: It is currently necessary to use version 0.1.1 of the `readr` package: The current version of `readr` has introduced a bug into one of its functions used by `MABM`.
+Thus, we need to make sure that an older version of `readr` is installed until this is fixed.
+Copying and pasting the following code into a *new* R session should do the trick.**

+    # If devtools package is not installed
+    install.packages("devtools")

+    # Once devtools package is installed
+    devtools::install_github("adamdsmith/MABM") # Only the first time
     packageurl <- "http://cran.r-project.org/src/contrib/Archive/readr/readr_0.1.1.tar.gz"
     install.packages(packageurl, repos=NULL, type="source")

     # Now load MABM
     library("MABM")